tusharathawale/MAGIC/independent_uniform/data/readme.txt

-Input data for correlated Gaussian code.
-Each VTK file comprises five fields, namely, mean, variance, rhoX, rhoY, and rhoZ.
-Mean and variance fields store average and variance at each point. rhoX, rhoY, and rhoZ names are somewhat misleading, but they store covariance with neighboring vertices in X, Y, and Z directions, and these fields have one dimension less than dimension of the mean and variance fields.
+Input data for independent uniform code.
+Each VTK file comprises two fields, namely, mean and width of the uniform distribution.

+The "prepare-tangle-data" Jupyter notebook is provided as a sample script to generate the uncertain tangle data for various noise models.